Stormotion-Mobile/ExpandableCollectionViewCell/README.md

 # ExpandableCollectionViewCell

-Example of custom UICollectionViewCell - ExpandableCell that can be animated like on AppStore and can be hidden with "pushing off" animation.
+An example of a custom UICollectionViewCell - ExpandableCell that can be animated in the same way, like on AppStore and can be hidden with a “pushing off” animation.
-More details on our article: https://stormotion.io/blog/how-to-make-a-modified-appstore-like-animation.

 ![Animation](./animation.gif)

+Check out our article for more details: : https://stormotion.io/blog/how-to-make-a-modified-appstore-like-animation.